marcgg/marcgg.github.com/_posts/2015-08-18-deadlines-estimates-software-startup.md

 > <span class='ddev'>Developer:</span> Remember how we wanted to be able to use advanced filters on our internal search?
 >
-> <span class='dpm'>Product Manager:</span> Yes, you told me a while back it would take months.
+> <span class='dpm'>Product Manager:</span> Yes, you told me  a year ago that it would take months.
 I'd love to have it, but it's not very high priority right now.
 >
-> <span class='ddev'>D:</span> Well, thanks to my latest refactoring for another feature, we should be able to add the filters in a day or two.
+> <span class='ddev'>D:</span> Well, thanks to my latest refactoring made for another feature I was working on, we should be able to add the filters in a day or two!
 >
 > <span class='dpm'>PM:</span> That would be amazing!
 Now that it can be that fast, it's worth spending the time.

 ## The Cost Of Estimates

 Giving an estimate always costs time.
-It can go to a minute of reflexion to full fledged processes such as [planning poker][2] that requires some amount of training.
+It can go to a minute of reflexion to full fledged processes such as [planning poker][1] that requires some amount of training.

 If the cost of estimating something gets too big compared to the scope of the feature, I don't think it makes sense to be spending this time.
 For instance if you take 2 hours discussing wether a feature will take 4 hours or 6 hours, you are obviously wasting time.